-On the evening of May 19, Jubilee Supper Club celebrated with a Royal Wedding Feast in serious style at the home of our friends Cortlandt and Amy—a host and hostess with unparalleled style and charm.
+On the evening of May 19, my friends and I celebrated with a Royal Wedding Supper Club in serious style at the home of our friends Cortlandt and Amy —a host and hostess with unparalleled style and charm.
 At your next supper club, try this pull-out-all-the-stops, classically British, elegant menu for a dinner your friends will be talking about for years to come.

 When we arrived, we took our Pimms Cups on the lawn with my mini beef Wellingtons and the hostess’ smoked salmon on Irish soda bread with chive butter.
 Pimms No. 1 is a classic herbal infused gin with an amber hue, often served as a Pimms Cup with either ginger beer or lemonade and a salad’s worth of cucumber, citrus, and berries (see recipe below for Amy’s version with Canada Dry’s new Ginger Ale and Lemonade.)